zacharski/cpsc405/bootloader.md

 	jmp $

-is jumping to its address for the next instruction which creates an infinite loop.
+is jumping to its current address for the next instruction which creates an infinite loop.

 Now the next instruction